NeoGeographyToolkit/StereoPipeline/docs/tools/image_calc.rst

 ::

-    image_calc -c "min(var_0, var_1)" -d float32 \
+    image_calc -c "var_0 * var_1" -d float32 \
         --output-nodata-value 0              \
-        input.tif -o output.tif
+        input.tif mask.tif -o output.tif

-Here it is assumed that the image and the mask have the same dimensions, the image values are non-negative, the mask has positive values for desired valid pixels and 0 otherwise, and that the output pixels with value 0 are invalid.
+Here it is assumed that the image and the mask have the same dimensions, the mask has value 1 for pixels to keep and 0 for pixels to discard, and that the output pixels with value 0 are invalid.

 Create a mask
 ^^^^^^^^^^^^^